TKim18/Karma/README.md

 ## Some Cool Bean Changes ##
 ### Easy ###
 * Newest to oldest (maybe)
-* Empty space before and after fields in circle should be eliminated

 ### Everything in between ###
-* Push notification when user joins your circle

 ### Hard ###
 * Geolocation